- The Fiscal

 Almost all seniors are automatically enrolled in Part A at no additional cost once they turn 65.
 Parts B, C, and D are voluntary and require enrollees to pay premiums to receive coverage.

 The federal government’s general fund has been playing a larger role in Medicare financing.
-In 2018, 43 percent of Medicare’s income came from the general fund, up from 25 percent in 1970.
+In 2019, 43 percent of Medicare’s income came from the general fund, up from 25 percent in 1970.
 Looking forward, such revenues are projected to continue funding a major share of the Medicare program.
-By 2048, the Trustees project that general revenues will cover about half of the program’s costs.
+By 2049, the Trustees project that general revenues will cover half of the program’s costs.

 Medicare accounts for a significant portion of federal spending.
-In FY 2018, the Medicare program cost $582 billion — about 14 percent of total federal government spending.
+In fiscal year 2019, the Medicare program cost $644 billion — about 14 percent of total federal government spending.
 After Social Security, Medicare was the second largest program in the federal budget last year.

 Medicare faces significant financial pressures as federal healthcare costs are expected to grow considerably as a share of the economy over the next few decades.
-In fact, Medicare spending is projected to rise from 2.9 percent of GDP in 2018 to 5.9 percent of GDP 30 years from now.
-This increase in spending is largely due to the retirement of the baby boomers, longer life expectancies, and healthcare costs that are growing faster than the economy.
+In fact, Medicare spending is projected to rise from 3.0 percent of GDP in 2019 to 6.1 percent of GDP by 2049.
+That increase in spending is largely due to the retirement of the baby boomers (those born between 1944 and 1964), longer life expectancies, and healthcare costs that are growing faster than the economy.

 Medicare finances an array of health services.
-Hospital expenses are the largest single component of Medicare’s spending, accounting for about 40 percent of the program’s spending.
-That is not surprising as hospitalizations are associated with high-cost health episodes.
+Hospital expenses are the largest single component of Medicare’s spending, accounting for 40 percent of the program’s spending.
+That is not surprising, as hospitalizations are associated with high-cost health episodes.

 However, the share of spending devoted to hospital care has declined since the program's inception.
 While spending for physician services has hovered between 20 and 25 percent for most of the program's history, the share devoted to other benefits has grown.
 Most notably, the introduction of the prescription drug benefit in 2006 significantly shifted the composition of Medicare spending.

 Medicare is a major player in our nation's health system and is the bedrock of care for millions of Americans.
-The program pays for about one-fifth of all healthcare spending in the United States, including 30 percent of all prescription drug costs and 40 percent of home health spending in the United States — which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.
+The program pays for about one-fifth of all healthcare spending in the United States, including 32 percent of all prescription drug costs and 39 percent of home health spending in the United States — which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.4

 To preserve Medicare and to put the nation on a sustainable fiscal path in the long term, more reforms are required and policymakers will need to address the program’s growing costs — one of the primary drivers of our rising federal debt.
 Balancing cost concerns with considerations about the health and welfare of our nation’s older citizens will be important for successful long-term solutions.